NeverGiveUpPython/NeverGiveUpPython/README.md

 - 👋 Hi, I’m @NeverGiveUpPython
-- 👀 I’m interested in learning Python coding
+- 👀 I’m interested in learning coding
 - 🌱 I’m currently learning at home
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me?
 E-mail: dmitromatvienko8@gmail.com